fdrolshagen/jetter/README.md

 - use the same or similar (but compatible) format like intellij env file
 - authentication should be configured intellij compatible like this ``Authorization: Bearer {{$auth.token("auth-id")}}``

---> TESTING: need a local docker-compose and basic config for keycloak
+-->  :white_check_mark: TESTING: need a local docker-compose and basic config for keycloak

+## token refresh after expiry
+- if token expires during a scenario jetter should automatically refresh or obtain new token

 ## variable support from env file